opsschool/curriculum/sysadmin_tools.rst

 ====

 Mosh (MObile SHell) is an alternative to remote shell commands, such as ``ssh`` or ``rsh``.
-The beauty of the mosh protocol is that it supports intermittent connectivity without killing the remote session.
-You can start a ``mosh`` session just like you would with ``ssh`` on one side of town with one IP address, shut your laptop and go home, then open your laptop and connect back to your mosh session like it was never interrupted.
-Also, if your wifi is spotty or internet connection is intermittent, ``mosh`` doesnt break the session when the connection drops out, unlike ``ssh``.
+The beauty of the Mosh protocol is that it supports intermittent connectivity without losing the remote session.

+You can start a ``mosh`` session just like you would with ``ssh`` on one side of town with one IP address, shut your laptop and go home, then open your laptop and connect back to your Mosh session like it was never interrupted.
+Also, if your wifi is spotty or internet connection is intermittent, ``mosh`` doesn't break the session when the connection drops out, unlike ``ssh``.
 Mosh does not wait for the remote server to confirm each keystroke before displaying it to a terminal.
 Instead, it displays the typed characters locally and confirms entry on the remote end.
 There are packages available for GNU/Linux, FreeBSD, Solaris, Mac OS X, Chrome and even Android apps.

 Mosh must be installed on both the client and remote server.
 When a session is started it spins up a mosh-server and a local mosh-client process.
 It can